James Bond, 'Avengers', 'Game of Thrones' Star Diana Rigg Dies

 Rigg starred in “The Avengers” as secret agent Emma Peel alongside Patrick McNee’s bowler-hatted John Steed.
 The pair were an impeccably dressed duo who fought villains and traded quips in a show whose mix of adventure and humor was enduringly influential.

-Rigg also starred in 1967 James Bond thriller “On Her Majesty’s Secret Service” as the only woman ever to marry, albeit briefly, Agent 007.
+Rigg also starred in 1969 James Bond thriller “On Her Majesty’s Secret Service” as Tracy di Vicenzo, the only woman ever to marry, albeit briefly, Agent 007.
+Bond producers Michael G Wilson and Barbara Broccoli said Rigg was “much beloved by Bond fans for her memorable performance.”

+George Lazenby, who made his only appearance as Bond in the film, said on Instagram that he was “so sad to hear of the death of Diana Rigg.
+She undoubtedly raised my acting game when we made On Her Majesty’s Secret Service together in 1968-9.”

-In later life, she played Olenna Tyrell — the sharp-tongued “Queen of Thorns” — in “Game of Thrones," receiving an Emmy Award nomination for the role.
+In later life, she played Olenna Tyrell — the formisable “Queen of Thorns” — in “Game of Thrones," receiving an Emmy Award nomination for the role.

 Other television roles included the Duchess of Buccleuch in period drama “Victoria,” and Rigg starred alongside her daughter in the gentle British sitcom “Detectorists.”